-The University of Surrey is very fortunate to have a broad range of excellent placements within Surrey, Sussex and Hampshire.
+We have a broad range of excellent placements within Surrey, Sussex, Hampshire and East Berkshire.

 This geographical area is divided up to enable students to be allocated to one distinct area, allowing you to become a member of that community of healthcare practitioners.
 These geographical divisions are called ‘localities’.

-There are five geographical localities serving midwifery programmes at the University of Surrey.
+There are eight geographical localities serving midwifery courses at the University of Surrey.
 Each locality has the maternity unit within a district general hospital setting, as well as community-based placements.

 It offers a strong community of healthcare practitioners working together to provide a high standard of care to the people it serves.
 Students soon become ‘one of the team’, with most deciding to stay and work there upon qualification.